Any Auto Coverage

-Any Auto coverage extends Liability insurance to hired and other non-owned cars, and vehicles you purchase during your policy term.
+Any Auto coverage extends Liability insurance to hired and non-owned cars and vehicles you purchase during your policy term.

 In order to purchase Any Auto coverage, you need to have a contractual agreement stating that you need this type of coverage.

 It's important to note that Any Auto coverage can't be purchased if you have Hired Auto or Non-Owned coverage, and Any Auto coverage doesn't include Physical Damage coverage, such as Collision or Comprehensive.

 Any Auto coverage only extends coverage to recently purchased vehicles until the end of your current policy term.
 When you receive your renewal quote, you or your agent will need to contact Progressive to update your listed vehicles on your policy to ensure they have Liability coverage.

 Who needs Any Auto coverage?

 Many small businesses are required by their customers to carry insurance that covers all owned, hired, and non-owned cars.
 Businesses that are eligible for Any Auto coverage include: